khangtran85/8-Week-SQL-Challenge/README.md

 - Dealing with null values.
 - Regular expressions.
 - Understanding and using `CROSS APPLY` with `STRING_SPLIT`.
 ## Week 3: Foodie-Fi
 ### Introduction
 Danny saw a unique opportunity in the streaming market and launched Foodie-Fi in 2020 — a subscription-based platform dedicated solely to food-related content, offering unlimited access to exclusive cooking shows from around the world through monthly or annual plans.

 Built with a data-driven mindset, Foodie-Fi uses subscription data to guide key business decisions.
 This case study explores how digital subscription data can be analyzed to answer important business questions and support strategic growth.
 ### Dataset
 ![FoodieFi/Foodie-Fi.png](https://github.com/khangtran85/8-Week-SQL-Challenge/blob/main/FoodieFi/Foodie-Fi.png)

 View more in the [FoodieFi/Create_FoodieFi_Dataset.sql](FoodieFi/Create_FoodieFi_Dataset.sql).
 ### Business Goals
 - *Track customer subscriptions:* Understand how customers progress through free trials, paid plans, upgrades, downgrades, and churn.
 - *Evaluate revenue impact:* Analyze subscription timing and payment behavior to measure revenue and identify growth opportunities.

-- I*mprove customer retention:* Identify key drop-off points and develop strategies to encourage plan upgrades and reduce churn.
+- *Improve customer retention:* Identify key drop-off points and develop strategies to encourage plan upgrades and reduce churn.

 ### Case Study Questions and SQL Scripts
 **A. Customer Journey**